• Skip to primary navigation

 Portable solar panels are our last alternative for this discussion.
 If you can’t make changes at your house with your appliances, energy consumption, or ways of living, then consider using portable solar panels.

-They normally produce less electricity than other appliances such as stoves and full freezers.
+They normally produce less electricity than appliances such as stoves and full freezers.
 Portable panels can provide great comfort when camping, traveling, tailgating football games, picnics, and more.

-If solar panels aren’t a feasible option for you and sustainability plans, then try these solar panel alternatives for your home.
+If solar panels aren’t a feasible option for you and sustainability plans, try these alternatives for your home.
 There are many other ways to consume solar energy, with many different solar-powered appliances available on the market.
+You won’t only save on your bills this way but also contribute to saving our planet, so go ahead and go green!

 See Related: Best Environmental Justice Books